Muenchhusia moscheutos: Cultivars

 Many cold-hardy hibiscus cultivars are hybrids of H. moscheutos, H. coccineus, H. laevis, H. militaris, H. grandiflorus, H. dasycalyx, H. mutabilis.
 With indeterminate genetic contributions from each parent species.
 Hibiscus breeders do not preclude the possibility of self-pollination.
 However, recent research has shown that artificial pollination just after the flower has opened using a high pollen load will ensure that most of the resulting seeds are from the selected pollen parent.
 Early hibiscus breeders were likely aware of this and used it to their advantage.

 Conservation

-In Canada this plant is listed as a species of special concern under the Species at Risk Act.
+In Canada this plant is listed as a Schedule 1 species of special concern under the Species at Risk Act (SARA).
+This species was previously categorized as a species of special concern in April 1987, in November 2004 its status was re-evaluated and confirmed by the Committee on Status of Endangered Wildlife in Canada (COSEWIC).
+Globally and nationally in the United states, this species is ranked as a common wide spread plant, in New Hampshire it is classified as vulnerable to secure, due to lack of range and decline in populations.
+The only area in Canada where this species is found is Ontario where it is classified as Vulnerable and is listed as a species of special concern.